 11. Bake some treats for delivery.

 If you like to bake…now’s the time.
 I made cinnamon rolls this week and we delivered them to my Dad’s assisted living facility.
 A staff member met our daughter at the front door to receive the pan.
-(My Dad’s ALF is on lockdown.)
+(Dad’s ALF is on lockdown.)
 I wanted the workers to know we appreciate the extra work they’ve been doing since the arrival of Covid-19.
 Take goodies to postal workers, Fire Stations, your local ER.
 Simply hand a plate/tray of well-wrapped goodies to whoever greets you at the door.
 Health workers and first responders need extra love these days.
+(NOTE: some facilities are not accepting home-baked goods; call and check first.)

 12. Go through bookshelves.

-As you dust off your books, reevaluate what you really want to keep.
+As you dust off your books, reevaluate what you want to keep.
 Set items you don’t want/need anymore aside for donation.
 I did this with one bookcase the first week we were told to stay home, and I ended up with half a cleared shelf.
 Do the same thing with your DVDs/CDs.
+UPDATE: I filled this half a shelf right back up with some binders and books I discovered elsewhere.
+Sometimes I don’t clear out as much as rearrange.

 13. Flip through Pinterest.